- The Environmental Protection Agency is responsible for upholding environmental laws passed by the federal government.

-A CCR should contain information on where your tap water comes from—reservoir, lake, river, or public well.
+A CCR should contain information on where your tap water comes from —reservoir, lake, river, or public well.
+Private well water is not included, so a well water test is needed to understand the water quality.
 It will also let you know the major risks in terms of contamination for your water sources, as well as the results of any lab tests on that source.

 Here’s a sample CCR.
 Because reports are produced by individual suppliers, not all CCRs will look the same.
 A report should also tell you how your water quality compares to federal safety standards and levels beyond which action is required—the Action Level (see the third column from the left in the table above).

 How to use the CCR to find your local water quality